apache/shardingsphere/document/current/content/features/spi/_index.en.md

 The distributed transaction interface is to regulate how to adapter distributed transaction to local transaction API.

-Its main interface is `ShardingTransactionManager`，built-in implementation types are `XAShardingTransactionManager` and `SeataATShardingTransactionManager`.
+Its main interface is `ShardingTransactionManager` and built-in implementation types are `XAShardingTransactionManager` and `SeataATShardingTransactionManager`.

 Please refer to [Distributed Transaction](/en/features/transaction/) for the introduction.

+### XA Transaction Manager

+The XA transaction manager interface is to regulate how to adapter XA transaction manager's implementors to unified XA transaction manager API.

+Its main interface is `XATransactionManager` and built-in implementation types are `AtomikosTransactionManager`, `NarayanaXATransactionManager` and `BitronixXATransactionManager`.

+Please refer to [XA Transaction Manager](/en/features/concept/2pc-xa-transaction/) for the introduction.

 ### Registry Center